 5. Approval of examiners' report*

-Academic Services Division will write to the student within one week of the University's decision being made, informing him/her of the recommendation that the degree be awarded (or not) and advising him/her of the procedures for graduating, or for lodging an appeal, as appropriate.
+Student Services will write to the student within one week of the University's decision being made, informing him/her of the recommendation that the degree be awarded (or not) and advising him/her of the procedures for graduating, or for lodging an appeal, as appropriate.